glynnbird/couchimport/README.md

 ## Command-line parameters

-You can now optionally override the environment variables by passing in command-line parameters:
+You can also configure `couchimport` and `couchexport` using command-line parameters:

+* --version - simply prints the version and exits
 * --url - the url of the CouchDB instance (required, or to be supplied in the environment)
 * --db - the database to deal with (required, or to be supplied in the environment)
 * --delimiter - the delimiter to use (default '\t', not required)